3 STATEMENTS, QUESTIONS, IMPERATIVES ETC PAGE 20

 Doctor:

-Will you get out your books? but the pattern with theKeep still, won't/can't you?
+Will you get out your books? but the pattern with theKeep still, won't/can't you?This suggests that the doctor is especially anxious that the patient should keep still,

 or annoyed because the patient cannot keep still.